Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

-The agent's output is formulated as a JSON object containing only the products of its logical reasoning.
-Crucially, it outputs fields determined by protocol logic alongside a high-level tool invocation command, $T_{task}$.
-The cognitive core does not calculate the $Seq$ or $Ack$ values directly.
-Instead, it is solely responsible for identifying the correct $T_{task}$ rule to invoke the ALU tool.
+The model output is similarly formulated as a unified JSON object containing only protocol decisions.
+To accommodate both normal and anomalous scenarios, the interface is designed as an ``action superset'': it outputs fields determined by protocol logic (such as $S'$ and $F$) and a high-level tool invocation command $T_{task}$, alongside an extended \textit{Action Directive} (e.g., \texttt{FORWARD}, \texttt{DROP}, \texttt{RST}, \texttt{TRIGGER\_PROBE}).